-Link to national
+Link to national rationale

-rationale

 No link to the national peace process in Syria is mentioned in the agreement, neither it process: articulated can be inferred from further research.
 First, the agreement does not involve local governance actors; and the signing parties themselves are not official state representative.
 Second, all parties to the agreement reject the national peace process, as it would maintain Bashar al-Assad and the Syrian government in power.
+Yet, the agreement is related to multiple local level processes in Idlib governorate in July 2017.

-Name of Locale NA
+Name of Locale Bab al-Hawi

-Nature of Locale Region
+Nature of Locale Smaller

-GPS Lat/Long (DD) 36.370312, 37.516544
+GPS Lat/Long (DD) 36.230907, 36.692617

-Participant type Local armed group

-Mediator, facilitator No mention of mediator or similar or similar
+Participant type Local armed group Mediator, facilitator Mediator or similar referred to or similar